Please note: This post contains affiliate links.

-If you are a foodie and wine lover taking a weekend trip to Yosemite National Park, I highly recommend entering majestic Yosemite through the Southern Wawona entrance via Highway 41 in Madera County.
+Are you a foodie and wine lover taking a weekend trip to Yosemite?
+I highly recommend entering Yosemite through the Southern Wawona gate via Highway 41 in Madera County.

-FUN FACT: Did you know that there are five entrances to Yosemite?!
+FUN FACT: Did you know Yosemite has five entrances?!

-Most travelers coming from San Francisco pass through Groveland and enter via Big Oak Flat on Highway 120 or route through Mariposa and come in via the Arch Rock entrance on Highway 140.
+Coming from San Francisco, most pass through Groveland, entering via Big Oak Flat on Highway 120.
+Or, route through Mariposa and enter via Arch Rock on Highway 140.

-Mix it up and explore Oakhurst enroute to Yosemite’s south entrance.
-Based on all the things to do in Oakhurst, California, you’ll thank me later for encouraging you to indulge along this route.
+Mix it up and explore Oakhurst attractions enroute to Yosemite’s south entrance.
+Given all the things to do in Oakhurst, California, you’ll thank me later for encouraging you to indulge along this enticing route.

-While in the area, you should also venture along Scenic Route Highway 49 to continue exploring all the gold rush towns along the Golden Chain highway.
+While in the area, venture along Scenic Route Highway 49 to continue exploring all the gold rush towns along the Golden Chain highway.
 Use my California gold rush towns road trip itinerary to help you plan.

 Yosemite Axe Throwing